Xbox One Wireless Controller Has Malfunctioning Thumbsticks

 As Microsoft discovers bugs or inefficiencies in your Xbox's operation, they roll out fixes via updates.
 Updates can address numerous issues, including controller performance.

-• Start by updating your controller's firmware.
-This is the most likely update to address a controller specific issue.
+• Update your controller's firmware.
+This is the most likely software fix to address a controller specific issue.

 1. Open the Settings app on your Xbox.